 1. Hemorrhagic: Caused by bleeding in or around the brain

-2. Ischemic: Caused by a blockage, which cuts off blood supply to the brain
+2. Ischemic: Caused by a blockage like a blood clot, which cuts off blood supply to the brain

 3. Transient ischemic attack (TIA): A mini-stroke in which blood blockage is temporary or short-lived

-Ischemic strokes comprise about 87% of all strokes—also encompassing TIAs—while hemorrhagic strokes make up the remaining 13%.
+Ischemic strokes comprise about 87% of all strokes, a number that also encompasses TIAs.
+Hemorrhagic strokes make up the remaining 13%.

 Though a TIA is often referred to as a mini-stroke, it’s vital to understand that such an event can be just as damaging as a traditional stroke in the long run.
 The number one risk factor for having a stroke is a previous stroke, including a TIA.

-While the definition of a TIA has evolved over the past two decades, most neurologists now diagnostically classify a TIA as a stroke—not just an “attack”—because it still represents ischemic activity.
+While the definition of a TIA has evolved over the past two decades, most neurologists now diagnostically classify a TIA as a type of stroke, and not just an “attack,” because it still represents ischemic activity.

 • F: Facial drooping.
 Is the person able to smile normally?